Papunya Tula: National Museum of Australia 2007–2008 Exhibition

 For a period of several months (27 November 2007 to 3 February 2008), the National Museum of Australia exhibited a collection of Papunya paintings from the first few years of the movement.
 Most of the works displayed in the collection had not been seen before by the general public as most of these paintings were bought by the Aboriginal Arts Board (now defunct) of the 1970s-1980s.
 The exhibition contains some of the most priceless and earliest works by the first generation, senior Papunya painters.
 These paintings were previously displayed in government offices and embassies.
 Curated by Professor Vivien Johnson, the exhibition was significant in introducing the movement's importance to the general audience.

 Musée du Quai Branly

 Two Papunya artists, Tommy Watson and Ningura Napurrula, are also represented in Paris at the Musée du Quai Branly, dedicated to indigenous art of the world.
-Napurrula's signature black-and-white motifs appear superimposed on the ceiling of the administration part of the museum's building.
+Napurrula's signature black-and-white motifs appear superimposed on the ceiling of the administration offices of the museum's building.